Sea angel: Description

 In this clade, the foot of the gastropod has developed into wing-like flapping appendages (parapodia) and larval sea angels discard their embryonic shells a few days after hatching.
 Both adaptations suit their free-swimming oceanic lives.
-The adaptations also explain the common name sea angel and the scientific name of the order: From Greek gymnos meaning "naked" and soma meaning "body".
+The adaptations also explain the common name sea angel and their order's name, from Ancient Greek γυμνός (gumnós), meaning "naked", and σῶμα (sôma), meaning "body".

 The lack of a heavy shell for gymnosomes allows them to hover on the upper water surfaces for longer periods, along with a streamlined body that reduces the drag coefficient.
 Also, gymnosomes have a low aspect ratio which aids them to maneuver and accelerate quickly.

 Sea angels are gelatinous, mostly transparent, and very small, with the largest species (Clione limacina) reaching 5 cm.
 C. limacina is a polar species; those found in warmer waters are far smaller.
 Some species of sea angels feed exclusively on sea butterflies; the angels have terminal mouths with the radula common to mollusks, and tentacles to grasp their prey, sometimes with suckers similar to cephalopods.